 Will Medicare Part D Cover Does Medicare Cover Chronic Obstructive Pulmonary Disease Medications?

 Costs of prescription drugs for treating COPD can be costly, sometimes draining.
 If you need extra help with these costs, you’re not alone.
 You could benefit from enrolling in a Medicare plan that has prescription drug coverage, like the Part D program.

 One option is to enroll in a stand-alone prescription drug plan to work alongside your Original Medicare benefits.
 Although, some medications like those for nebulizers might require Part D for the enrollee to receive benefits.

-Another option is to enroll in a Medicare Advantage plan (MA) to replace your Original Medicare benefits.
-MA plans are private medical insurance policies, that work with the government’s Medicare Program.
+Another option is to enroll in a Medicare Advantage plan to replace your Medicare benefits.
+Advantage plans are private medical insurance policies, that work with the government’s Medicare Program.

 These plans are an alternative way to receive Original Medicare benefits and still receive prescription drug coverage.
-MA plans often offer additional benefits that Original Medicare doesn’t.
+Advantage plans often offer additional benefits that Original Medicare doesn’t.

 How to Get Help with Medicare Coverage for Chronic Obstructive Pulmonary Disease

 When looking for what health insurance plan is best for your needs, the task can be overwhelming.
 Medicare is full of information, and many times things are changing.
 Don’t worry!
 We’re here to help you.
 Using a professional Medicare agent can save you time and potentially money.
 Learn about all your options, including Medicare Supplements.